After learning the basics of plating and presentation, let’s look at the 3 traditional plating styles that are popular in Asian culinary culture.

-Sharing is an important aspect of the Asian dining culture, and communal dishes are very common.
-Being large in portion size, communal dishes can be challenging to plate.
-Here are some examples of how communal dishes can be plated elegantly:
+Sharing is a vital aspect of the Asian dining culture, which makes communal dishes very common.
+Generous portion sizes and communal dishes can be challenging to plate.
+Here are some ways you can style communal dishes elegantly:

-Experiment with interesting plates and serving dishes like steamboats, woks, double-boil soup terrines, dim sum baskets and even banana leaves when creating local dishes with a twist.
+Experiment with interesting plates and serving dishes like steamboats, woks, double-boil soup terrines, dim sum baskets, and even banana leaves when creating local dishes with a twist.

 2. Individual servings

-As more Asian restaurants adopt a modern outlook, individual servings are starting to become common.
-This not only includes scaling down the portions of a communal dish, but also paying attention to smaller details like garnishing.
+As more Asian restaurants adopt a modern outlook, individual servings are becoming a more common sight.
+It not only involves scaling down the portions of a communal dish but also paying attention to the finer details like garnishing.
 Here are tips to make individual servings more palatable:

 3. One-dish meals

-Single serving dishes like fish porridge, nasi lemak and nasi biryani are very common in Asian dining culture, and it is important to pay attention to how they are plated.
+Single-serving dishes like fish congee, nasi lemak, and nasi biryani are popular in Asian dining culture, and it is necessary to pay attention to how they are plated.
 Here are a few common ways of plating one-dish meals:

-Starch is often plated in the centre of the plate or bowl.
+Plate the starch element in the center of the plate or bowl.